Apappas97/Correlation-in-Python---Movie-Dataset/README.md

 # Movie Gross Revenue Correlation - Python
 In this project, I extracted [Movie Industry](https://www.kaggle.com/danielgrijalvas/movies "Kaggle") data and used Python to find correlations between variables.

+## Content:
+There are 6820 movies in the dataset (220 movies per year, 1986-2016).
+Each movie has the following attributes:

+* budget: the budget of a movie.
+Some movies don't have this, so it appears as 0
+* company: the production company
+* country: country of origin
+* director: the director
+* genre: main genre of the movie.
+* gross: revenue of the movie
+* name: name of the movie
+* rating: rating of the movie (R, PG, etc.)
+* released: release date (YYYY-MM-DD)
+* runtime: duration of the movie
+* score: IMDb user rating
+* votes: number of user votes
+* star: main actor/actress
+* writer: writer of the movie
+* year: year of release

-First, I assumed that the budget of a film would be highly correlated to its gross revenue.
-The more money a company spends, the greater the likelihood of that film becoming successful and generating a positive return from sales.
+First, I assumed that the Budget of a film would be highly correlated to its Gross Revenue.
+The greater the budget, the more resources a company has access to for making a quality film that will likely generate a vast amount of gross revenue.

-Although these two variables shared the highest correlation compared to other pairs of variables, Votes and Gross Revenue were also highly correlated with one another.
-This is likely due to critics such as IMBD and Rotten Tomatoes vote on ratings to give film and how those ratings depending on good or bad can leave a beneficial or detrimental effect on gross revenue.
+Although these two variables shared the highest correlation compared to other pairs of variables, Votes and Gross were also highly correlated with one another.
+Since votes in the data relate to how consumers rate the film, I can see this being either benefical or detriamntal to the popularity and gross revenue earned.

-Overall, I enjoyed the insights obtained in this project and I hope you enjoy viewing the process of how I came to these conclusions below.
+### View the overall process of how these insights were obtained below
 ## Skills Demonstrated:
 * Import Packages Used for Data Manipulation, Analysis, and Visualizations
 * Find and Remove NULL Values
 * Convert Datatypes
+* Split Strings
+* Scatter and Regression Plots
-*
+* Correlation Matrices
 ## Objective:
-* Import
-* Visualize Data
+* Extract, Clean, and Sort Data
-* Find Correlations
+* Visualize and Analyze Correlations in the Data
-Convert rleased datatype to a string so that we can pull data from it